 While many people are familiar with other high-level business executive titles, they are lost on the definition of a chief operations officer.
 The chief operations officer’s definition involves a high-ranking executive in a business or other organization.
-The chief operations officer is a C-level executive or C-suite executive — meaning that the person filling this role is the head of an entire department.
-In this case, they are the head of the operations department.
-This position is usually second to the chief executive officer’s position.

 In general, the chief operations officer is considered a business executive.
 Someone in the role of a chief operations officer may also be known as a chief operating officer.
 Like a chief executive officer who’s referred to as a CEO, people refer to a chief operations officer as a COO.
 Chief operations officers are referred to as C-level executives or C-suite executives, with the C standing for “chief.”